 The key here is to provide a reasonable incentive for the manager.
 A medium-size property with a gross income of $ 2,000 and a standard 10%, will generate only $20 monthly fee for the manager.
 A qualified professional will not take such a gig.
 In contrast, if you are renting out a big property that can generate $40,000, assuming the fee is 5%, the management fee will comprise $2000, which is more than enough to attract a skilled individual.

 Certain property managers also charge a fee for tenant placement.
-It is a commision for finding a tenant.
-This fee can be from a few hundred dollars to a one month’s rent.
+It is a commission for finding a tenant.
+This fee can be from a few hundred dollars to one month’s rent.